Manuel Espinosa

-Manuel Espinosa (Buenos Aires, 1912 - Buenos Aires, Argentina, 2006) was an Argentinian painter.
+Manuel Espinosa (Buenos Aires, 1912 - Buenos Aires, Argentina, 2006) was an Argentine painter.
+He was a key figure of Argentine geometric abstraction and Concrete Art.
+After an early surreal-leaning phase, a 1943 encounter with Joaquín Torres-García pushed him toward rigorous non-figuration; in the mid-1940s he co-founded the Asociación Arte Concreto-Invención in Buenos Aires.
+His mature work explores serial progressions of simple forms (grids of circles/squares, subtle transparencies) to create optical vibration and luminous depth.

 Biography

 Espinosa graduated from the Escuela Nacional de Artes and finished his studies in the Escuela Superior de Bellas Artes.
 He is one of the leaders of the geometric art in Argentina.
 He was a founding member of the asociación de Arte Concreto-Invención which was established in Buenos Aires in 1943.

 Averaging the 2nd World War, the group proposed a rupture as an alternative.
 Said rupture was related to the search for a new visual language corresponding to the exigencies of a new technological, industrial society.
 The group sustained common goals: the art should be non-figurative art, the painting flat, and the illusions and appearances banished, moving away from traditional painting.
 They looked for the worth of the painting itself.
 In 1951 he traveled to Europe and met Vantongerloo in Paris and Vordemberge-Gildewarth in Amsterdam, who guided him in his pursuit.

 Upon the dissolution of the group, Espinosa left the common goals but remained faithful to the spirit of non-figuration and produced a painting constructed from geometric elements, characterized by a rigorous system of order and by the perfection of their registers.
 Clarity, moderation, are attributes of his painting, which with minimal elements arranged serially produce subtle effects of color and space and a dynamic tension that creates an impression of depth.
 It employs transparencies, juxtapositions superpositions that generate an optical effect of unquestionable interest.
 He is one of the painters who most enjoys the game aroused by reason and sensitivity, a consequence of his special relationship with music and literature.